Hardhiky/CodeSage/README.md

 - TypeScript
 - HTML / CSS

-## only suppored a few syntax for python only will be developing static analysis for most of them
+## only supports a few syntax for python only will be developing static analysis for most of the of the syntax
+## PYTHON ONLY